jose-m001/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### Projectile Motion Analysis

+---

-## Motivation
+## 1.1 Motivation

 Projectile motion, while seemingly simple, offers a rich playground for exploring fundamental principles of physics.
 The problem is straightforward: analyze how the range of a projectile depends on its angle of projection.

 Yet, beneath this simplicity lies a complex and versatile framework.
 The equations governing projectile motion involve both linear and quadratic relationships, making them accessible yet deeply insightful.

 What makes this topic particularly compelling is the number of free parameters involved in these equations, such as initial velocity, gravitational acceleration, and launch height.

 These parameters give rise to a diverse set of solutions that can describe a wide array of real-world phenomena, from the arc of a soccer ball to the trajectory of a rocket.

-## Deliverables
-1. A Python script implementing the simulation of projectile motion.

-2. Detailed description of the family of solutions derived from the governing equations
-3. Graphs illustrating the trajectory and range as a function of the angle of projection.
-4. A discussion of the limitations and potential extensions of the idealized model, such as incorporating air resistance or uneven terrain.

 ---

+## 1.2 Deliverables

+1 .
+A Python script implementing the simulation of projectile motion.

+2 .
+Detailed description of the family of solutions derived from the governing equations

+3 .
+Graphs illustrating the trajectory and range as a function of the angle of projection.

+4 .
+A discussion of the limitations and potential extensions of the idealized model, such as incorporating air resistance or uneven terrain.

+---

-## Theoretical Foundation
+## 1.3 Theoretical Foundation

+---

 ### Governing Equations
 The motion of a projectile can be described using the following kinematic equations:

-1. **Horizontal Motion:**
+1 . **Horizontal Motion:**
    $$ x(t) = v_0 \cos(\theta) t $$

-2. **Vertical Motion:**
+2 . **Vertical Motion:**
    $$ y(t) = h + v_0 \sin(\theta) t - \frac{1}{2} g t^2 $$

 Where:

-- \( x(t) \) and \( y(t) \) are the horizontal and vertical positions at time \( t \), respectively.
+- $x(t)$ and $y(t)$ are the horizontal and vertical positions at time $t$, respectively.

-- \( v_0 \) is the initial velocity.
+- $v_0$ is the initial velocity.

-- \( \theta \) is the angle of projection.
+- $\theta$ is the angle of projection.

-- \( h \) is the initial height.
+- $h$ is the initial height.

-- \( g \) is the acceleration due to gravity.
+- $g$ is the acceleration due to gravity.

 ### Range Derivation
-The horizontal range \( R \) is the distance traveled by the projectile when it returns to the same vertical height as the launch point (\( y = 0 \)).
+The horizontal range $R$ is the distance traveled by the projectile when it returns to the same vertical height as the launch point ($y = 0$).

-For a projectile launched from ground level (\( h = 0 \)):
+For a projectile launched from ground level ($h = 0$):

-1. Solve for the time of flight \( T \):
+1 .
+Solve for the time of flight $T$:
    $$ T = \frac{2 v_0 \sin(\theta)}{g} $$

-2. Calculate the range:
+2 .
+Calculate the range:

    $$ R = v_0 \cos(\theta) T $$

    $$ R = \frac{v_0^2 \sin(2\theta)}{g} $$